How do I get a mortgage on a pre-construction condo? When do I start the process for the pre construction condo buying?

-Your investments in pre-construction need to be timed accordingly to your debt-to-service ratio, or you can find yourself in a tricky spot with properties you cannot afford to close on – or banks that refuse to honor their mortgage pre-approvals.
+Your investments need to be timed accordingly to your debt-to-service ratio, or you can find yourself in a tricky spot with properties you cannot afford to close on – or banks that refuse to honor their mortgage pre-approvals.

 Luckily, pre-construction condos in Toronto have been in a seller’s market for 3 straight years now – so liquidating at a profit is easy enough.
 As a rule of thumb, you want to ere on the side of caution and play the long game.